wendyverdonk93/docs/content/integrations/ecommerce-integrations/woocommerce/faq/filter-the-order-request.md

 aliases: [/integrations/woocommerce/faq/how-can-i-customize-the-language-of-payment-page-and-emails/]
 ---

-There may be cases in which a developer need to modify something in the transaction before it is processed.
+There may be cases in which a developer needs to modify something in the transaction before it is processed.

 If you want to change something in the OrderRequest it is possible using the filter hook “multisafepay_order_request” built in our plugin.